 Other treatments will depend on the suspected cause of these high acid levels.
 These treatments may include:

 A number of conditions, medications, and lifestyle factors can cause acid level fluctuations.
-While some fluctuations are normal, not all are.
+While some fluctuations are unusual, not all are.

 Causes of low HCl levels